-What are the other responsibilities of the Office of Diversity and Equity?
+What are the other responsibilities of the Office of Diversity and Inclusion?

-A. The Division of Diversity, Access and Equity is charged with ensuring that the university meets its obligations as an equal opportunity/affirmative action institution and to promote and support campus diversity initiatives.
-The Division of Diversity, Access and Equity is therefore accountable for implementing, articulating and advocating the university’s policies, procedures and priorities in the areas of diversity, equal opportunity and affirmative action.
+A. The Division of Diversity and Inclusion is charged with ensuring that the university meets its obligations as an equal opportunity/affirmative action institution and to promote and support campus diversity initiatives.
+The Division of Diversity and Inclusion is therefore accountable for implementing, articulating and advocating the university’s policies, procedures and priorities in the areas of diversity, equal opportunity and affirmative action.

 The office has the responsibility to ensure compliance with federal and state laws by providing a forum for the investigation and resolution of complaints and concerns related to discrimination and sexual harassment, to serve as a liaison between the university and external enforcement agencies; to provide guidance to the university community by creating processes designed to ensure equity and nondiscrimination; and to assist Human Resources and departments with their hiring goals and recruitment of faculty, staff and administrators.